 Sure, we speak the same language, but women in London and L.A. are worlds apart.
 We live in completely different climates for one.
 L.A. women contend with 365 sunshine, whereas here in London we live in constant fear of bad weather ruining our look and constant hope that it will be sunny for more than half an hour.
-Our approach to fashion is different too, as illustrated by Who What Wear’s Los Angeles–based Brit columnist Ashley Madekwe in a recent feature.
+Our approach to fashion is different too, as plenty a celebrity has illustrated.

 BYRDIE: What’s the typical hair look in L.A. vs London?

 JEN ATKIN: Typically in L.A., I mean, we wear our gym clothes all day; it’s lazy hair.
 Girls just wash and go; it’s not overly complicated.
 It used to be like L.A. was long extensions and curls, but I feel like now girls are doing shorter hair and letting it go.
 I feel like we live a lot in buns and ponytails because everyone is literally in gym clothes.

 LUKE HERSHESON: The two have merged a lot over the past few years.
 In London, it used to be that no one would bother doing their hair; it was cooler to look like you hadn’t even touched your hair.
 Now I think L.A. has relaxed a bit more and we have pumped up a bit more…

 JA: Huh!
 Maybe they like switched roles a little bit?

 LH: Yeah I feel like it’s a bit closer; it’s merged a bit.

-JA: I always imagine girls who do like crazy colour, like I feel like girls are more daring when it comes to colour and those kinds of trends.
+JA: I always imagine girls who do like crazy color, like I feel like girls are more daring when it comes to color and those kinds of trends.
 Whereas L.A. is just ombré; everyone is ombré, ombré, ombré.

 LH: Well, I think London’s got like this history of doing things that are new but not always necessarily beautiful.
 So people are kind of happy to look a little bit weird or kooky, you know.